-I received a Ph.D. in Development Biology from the University of Otago, Dunedin, New Zealand, in 2009 and I am currently doing a post doc with Sólveig
+I received a Ph.D. in Developmental Biology from the University of Otago, Dunedin, New Zealand, in 2009 and was in a post-doc position with Sólveig Thorsteinsdóttir in the group Development and Evolutionary Morphogenesis of cE3c from 2010 to 2017.
+I am currently attending a course in Bioethics at the University of Lyon, France.

 My specialization domain is developmental biology and embryology, more specifically, muscle development.